sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ### Remove DaemonSets

-If you do not have permission to deploy DaemonSets, you can include the remove/daemonset component to remove all services with DaemonSets resources (e.g. node-exporter and otel) from the [monitoring component](#monitoring-stack):
+If you do not have permission to deploy DaemonSets, you can include the `remove/daemonset` component to remove all services with DaemonSets resources (e.g. node-exporter) from the [monitoring component](#monitoring-stack):

 ```yaml
 # instances/$INSTANCE_NAME/kustomization.yaml